 Always walk your dog on a short leash and keep him under control.
 Never walk him off leash or on a flexi leash.

 If you worried about other dogs approaching your dog on walks, you can walk your dog with a basket muzzle

 The Bull Terrier can be extremely territorial and protective of his family, particularly when strangers are about.

-He is an excellent watchdog; even if he isn't aggressive towards people, his impressive demeanor will deter any unwelcome visitors.
+The keen Bull Terrier temperament makes him an excellent watchdog.
+Even if he is not aggressive towards people, his impressive demeanor will deter any unwelcome visitors.

 Rough and Tumble Playtime

 One of the nicest parts of the Bull Terrier temperament is how much he loves to play and act the clown.
 Bull Terriers make great companions for outdoor exercise.
 However, you will need to be watchful – some Bull Terriers can be a bit rough during play, and need to be taught to settle down.

 The Bull Terrier Temperament with Children